-Australia is a wonderfully diverse island continent with a seemingly endless list of itinerary worthy sights.
-There is no better way to find an authentic local experience than by visiting a thriving regional destination like Townsville, Queensland.
+Australia is a wonderfully diverse island continent with a seemingly endless list of itinerary worthy sights, but there is no better way to find an authentic local experience than by visiting a thriving regional destination like Townsville, Queensland.
 We were born, married and became parents in this North Queensland city.
 Living in North Queensland for so many years we’ve developed an arsenal of fun things to do in Townsville and Magnetic Island and I’m happy to share our Townsville experiences with you.

 This post is a treasure trove of information on what to see and do in Townsville, but if you don’t have access to a vehicle or are time challenged, think about booking a tour to explore some Townsville Tourist Attractions.
 When we are travelling we quite often do day trips and love them.
 Having a local guide is the best way to learn a lot in a short time.